iuthub/ip2020_graded_assignment/README.md

 No collaboration is allowed.
 Any attempt to cheat will be penalized with 0 point for this assignment and reported to Academic Affairs for further measures.

-## Cloning and Setting Up the Project
+## Cloning and Setting Up Your Project

 Go through following steps: